-Branching off the Perimeter Trail near its western end in Duffys Forest, the Long Trail / Long Track is popular with mountain bikers – but is also a very pleasant bushwalking track.
+Branching off the Perimeter Trail near its western end in Duffys Forest, the Long Trail (or Long Track) is popular with mountain bikers – but is also a very pleasant bushwalking track.

 It’s generally fairly sandy and flat, with the occasional rocky section, as it heads north along the ridge.

 Unmarked and also off the track on the western side, a bit further down the Long Trail, a broad rock platform features some Aboriginal engravings.
-The site includes two shields and what seems to be a wallaby or kangaroo.
+The Aboriginal engraving site includes nine shields and what seems to be a wallaby or kangaroo.